THE CHAPEL OF CHRIST THE ENCOMPASSER AND ALL HIS HOLY ANGELS

 A special welcome

-is extended to anyone able to come to the 10-0am Sunday Mass, which is
+is extended to anyone able to come to the 10-0am Sunday Mass in the Chapel at Aithness, which is

 usually followed by coffee, cake and chat - bringing together

-visitors, those from the island who have made the Chapel their spiritual
+visitors, islanders who have made the Chapel their spiritual

 home, and members of the SOLI community.